paulaasoriano2/lab2-web-server-paulaasoriano2/REPORT.md

 Trying to test if the SSL setup worked, this error appeared in the windows terminal: `the installed libcurl version does not support this`.
 This means that the default Windows curl does not include HTTP/2 support.
 The solution was to do the verification of HTTP/2 using browser developer tools.

+- **Integration tests failed**
+The tests initially failed because TestRestTemplate could not connect to HTTPS endpoints with a self-signed certificate.
+The solution was to add a custom TestConfig to trust all certificates and bypass hostname verification, allowing the tests to run successfully.
+However, there were a series of modifications done in order to solve some problems generated (see this changes in section *4.2.4.
+Modifications made to AI-generated code*).

 #### 4.2.3.
 Percentage of AI-assisted vs. original work
+Approximately 30% of the work was AI-assisted and 70% was original work.
+AI was primarily used for accelerating repetitive tasks such as generating HTML templates, providing debugging hints, and improving documentation style.

+#### 4.2.4.
+Modifications made to AI-generated code
 AI suggestions have been adapted to match project-specific configurations.
 Moreover, AI-generated documentation was refined to align with report style and structure requirements, carefully reviewing every part to ensure it accurately reflects the original intentions of the developer and says exactly what she decided to convey from the beginning.

-#### 4.2.4.
-Modifications made to AI-generated code
-Approximately 30% of the work was AI-assisted and 70% was original work.
-AI was primarily used for accelerating repetitive tasks such as generating HTML templates, providing debugging hints, and improving documentation style.
+Related to the file `TestConfig.kt`, it was initially done by the AI ChatGPT, however this AI introduced several mistakes that needed to be corrected.
+This modifications made to the AI-generated code were the following:
+- Replaced the deprecated method setSSLContext with the proper method .setSslContext(sslContext) provided by Apache HttpClient 5.
+- Creation of an SSL socket factory with our all-trusting manager.
+Configured the client with `NoopHostnameVerifier.INSTANCE` so that hostnames not matching the certificate are accepted during tests.
+- Resolved style violations reported by ktlint using the command: `./gradlew ktlintFormat`.

 ### 4.3.
 Original Work
 The majority of the project code.
 While AI provided guidance and templates, the logic, structure, and debugging decisions reflect the developer’s own understanding and implementation.